 AML/CTF compliance reports provide AUSTRAC with information about a reporting entity's compliance with the AML/CTF Act and associated rules and regulations.
-All reporting entities must submit an annual compliance report unless an exemption applies (eg, for Australian financial services licence holders that arrange for customers to receive a designated service from another reporting entity, and do not provide any other designated service).
-As at the date of writing, AUSTRAC is designing (with input from industry) a revised annual compliance report designed to collect better and more informative responses and reduce any unnecessary administrative burden on the reporting population.
+All reporting entities must submit an annual compliance report unless an exemption applies (eg, for Australian financial services licence holders that arrange for customers to receive a designated service from another reporting entity and do not provide any other designated service).
+AUSTRAC released a revised annual compliance report template for the 2018 reporting period, which is designed to collect better and more informative responses and assist AUSTRAC in their understanding of money laundering risks across different businesses and industries.
+Reports are due annually by 31 March, relating to the prior reporting (calendar) year.